k-papadakis/spark-fastapi-feature-engineering/spark-feature-engineering/README.md

 # Feature Engineering with Spark

-This project's goal is to set up a Hadoop cluster using docker, and engineer features by using Spark.
+This project's goal is to set up a Hadoop cluster using Docker, and engineer features by using Spark.

 The [data](./data/cvas_data.csv) is comprised of loans that customers have taken.
-We produces new features for each customer by performing aggregations on their loan data.
+We produce new features for each customer by performing aggregations on the loan data.

 The PySpark script to generate the features is [generate_customer_features.py](./generate_customer_features.py).